MikeDigitize/JSFundamentals/README.md

 ```

 JavaScript resolves object properties in the same way scope resolves references within functions and the global scope, only instead of using the variable environment / activation object, it uses the <code>[[Prototype]]</code> chain through the dunder proto property.
 The above examples essentially achieve the same thing.
 In both, when looking up properties, the JavaScript engine first looks to see if the property resides on the instance.
 If the engine doesn't find it there, it begins to traverse up the <code>[[Prototype]]</code> chain checking against each <code>\__proto__</code> object until it reaches Object's dunder prototype, which is where the chain ends and resolves as <code>null</code>.
 If the engine can't find the property on Object - the dunder proto equivalent of scope's global environment - <code>undefined</code> is returned.
-Changes to the source object will be reflected in any instances via the prototype chain, essentially producing a similar inheritance pattern to that achieved by a function's <code>prototype</code> property.
+Changes to the source object will be reflected in any instances via the prototype chain, essentially producing the same inheritance pattern as a function's <code>prototype</code> property.
+Due to inconsistent implementation before standardisation the dunder prototype should probably not be relied upon to produce consistent behaviour in inheritance patterns.

 ### Constructor property gotchas